philips-software/terraform-provider-hsdp/docs/resources/cdr_subscription.md

 }
 ```

-The REST endpoint will be called with a JSON body as follows:
+CDR will send a `POST` request to the endpoint with a JSON body containing:

 ```json
 {